mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 /apps install http http://localhost:4000/manifest.json
 ```

 Confirm the installation in the modal that pops up.
-You can leave the **App secret** field blank, the app does not require one.

 ## Using the app